 What is it?

-- Hypo Awareness Week is an annual campaign organised by Orange Juice Communications and made possible with sponsorship from Sanofi that raises awareness of hypoglycaemia in the UK by educating healthcare professionals through printed and online resource packs.
+- Hypo Awareness Week is an annual campaign organised by Orange Juice Communications and made possible with sponsorship from Sanofi that raises awareness of hypoglycaemia in the UK and Ireland by educating healthcare professionals through printed and online resource packs.

 - Hypo Awareness Week was first staged locally in hospitals in Portsmouth in April 2012 before being rolled out nationally by NHS Diabetes in the following August.